Samizo-AITL/zenn-articles/articles/en/01_semiconductor/19_legacy_psram_2.md

 title: Legacy psram2
 ---

-# 【Semiconductor:19】What Happened to PSRAM, and Why Did It End?
+# 【Semiconductor】19.
+What Happened to PSRAM, and Why Did It End?
 ## — The Reality of Pause × Disturb
 topics: ["Semiconductor", "PSRAM", "DRAM", "Reliability", "Yield"]